microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Accessing localhost

 By default, `localhost` inside a webview resolves to the user's local machine.
 This means that for a remotely running workspace extension, the webviews it creates would not be able to access local servers spawned by the extension.
+Even if you use the IP of the machine, the ports you are connecting to will typically be blocked by default in a cloud VM or a container.
 Here's an illustration of the problem:

 ![WebView Problem](images/remote-extensions/webview-problem.png)